energywebfoundation/origin-247-sdk/packages/origin-247-certificate/README.md

 ### Unit tests

-If you want to unit test module, that imports `OnChainCertificateModule` or `OffChainCertificateModule`, you can import `OnChainCertificateModule` or `OffChainCertificateModule` instead.
+If you want to unit test module, that imports `OnChainCertificateModule` or `OffChainCertificateModule`, you can import `OnChainCertificateForUnitTestsModule` or `OffChainCertificateForUnitTestsModule` instead.
 They abstract away all dependencies (database, Redis, and others).
 These modules are not bullet-proof, but should be sufficient for testing most paths.

 ### Metadata